furyhawk/124c41/docs/linux.md

     - -v run verbosely
     - -u only copy files with a newer modification time (or size difference if the times are equal)
     - --delete delete the files in target folder that do not exist in the source
+    - -z compress file data during the transfer
+    - -e specify the remote shell to use
+    - -P same as --partial --progress
+    - -c skip based on checksum, not mod-time & size

+## rsync push

+    ```sh
+    rsync -avuz -e "ssh -p 22" /path/to/local/folder/ user@remotehost:/path/to/remote/folder/
+    ```

 ## zip individual files in a directory